 - Tip: Definitely get there early so you don’t miss out on THE BEST ‘Nane Pia’ (coconut porridge) AND some steamed Pitako coconut bread!

-10. Tomb Point – Things to do in Niue
+10. Tomb Point – Things To Do in Niue

 This is one of the short walks to do on Niue.